muffinista/chatterbot/index.md

 * Handles search queries and replies to your bot
 * Use a simple scripting language, or extend a Bot class if you need it
 * Wraps the Twitter gem so you have access to the entire Twitter API
-* Simple blacklistling system to limit your annoyance of users
+* Simple blocklistling system to limit your annoyance of users
 * Avoid your bot making a fool of itself by ignoring tweets with certain bad words
 * Basic Streaming API support